The Associated Board of the Royal Schools of Music

 There are a couple of key differences between the RCM and the ABRSM:

 2. Many students find it challenging to memorize their exam repertoire, particularly as they move through the higher grades.
-While memorization is mandatory at RCM diploma-level exams, it is not a requirement at ABRSM.
+While memorization is mandatory at RCM diploma-level exams, it is not a requirement for ABRSM examinations.
 Students are encouraged to memorize, however they are not penalized for not knowing their repertoire by heart.

 ABRSM exams are held in June and December annually.